jeremytammik/forgefader/README.md

 When debugging any kind of geometrical programming task, it is of utmost importance to be able to comfortably visualise the situation.

-In this app, I adding threee different kinds of geomtry dynamically to model dispalyed by the Forge viewer:
+In this app, I add three different kinds of geometry dynamically to the model displayed by the Forge viewer:

 - Points and lines representing the top face of the floor and the picked source point.
 - A mesh representing the top face of the floor to be equipped with a custom shader and offset slighly above and away from the floor element surface.